kilroy-code/flexstore/docs/risks.md

-# Limitations, Risks, and Mitigations
+# Security Limitations, Risks, and Mitigations

 [Flexstore](../README.md) allows decentralized applications to share signed and encrypted content through untrusted relays and peers -- in realtime or asynchronously.

 ## Exposing Content

-Most applications are expected to use the built in encryption so that it can only be read by the intented group.
+Most applications are expected to use the built in encryption so that it can only be read by the intended group.
 (Together with cryptographic signatures, this allows content to be [relayed](../README.md#flexstore) through untrusted devices.)
 Of course, once displayed, the intended group members can screenshot the content and share it.

 The current software does _not_ currently watermark encrypted content.